 If your Swiss Post package has been damaged, you have up to 8 days after the delivery date to report the accident.
 You can report the damage either at the nearest Swiss Post branch or online, although you will need to provide proof of the damage and the delivery documents.

-Please note, if the Swiss Post parcel you sent is not delivered yet, you can use ship24 to track your parcel and find out its latest location and status.
-However, if they is a problem with delivery then you need to contact swiss post customer service for more information directly.
+Please note, that if the Swiss Post parcel you sent is not delivered yet, you can use Ship24 to track your parcel and find out its latest location and status.
+However, if they are a problem with delivery then you need to contact swiss post customer service for more information directly.

 You can follow all Swiss Post parcels and international shipments on the Ship24 website by using the Swiss Post tracking number given by the seller or by the post office.
 This will be given as soon as a purchase has been made on an online marketplace or with an e-tailer.
 If it is not given by the merchant (seller) then you need to contact them or make sure it is not shown in the 'check-out section of the website you used to make the purchase.